0xpanoramix/A-Journey-To-ZKP/README.md

 ### Why and How zk-SNARK Works by Maksym Petkus

 [Maksym Petkus](https://twitter.com/maksympetkus) has written 8 excellents posts explaining zk-SNARKs in detail.
-Every piece of maths involved is described in detailed, computing the formulas yourselves is a must to properly understand the posts imo.
+Every piece of maths involved is well described, computing the formulas yourselves is a must to properly understand the posts imo.

 Based on [his paper](https://arxiv.org/abs/1906.07221).